Lamorinda

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

 Membership selection for the Lamorinda Chapter is done by a blind draw with equal consideration being given to applicants from each community that we represent.
-Prospective members who have an older sibling in the Lamorinda Chapter of NCL or whose Mother is an active sustainer, are considered legacies and are given priority consideration for membership.
-Legacy forms are due November 1st.
+Prospective members who have an older sibling in the Lamorinda Chapter of NCL are given priority consideration for membership.

-If you are interested in joining Lamorinda NCL the first step is for you and your sponsor to attend a highly recommended prospective informational meeting that will take place in January 2024.
-(More information to come.)
+If you are interested in joining Lamorinda NCL the first step is for you to attend a highly recommended prospective informational meeting that will take place in January 15, 2026 at a member’s home.
 In order to ensure that you are on the contact list for information, please fill out our Membership Inquiry Form or send an email to membershiplamorinda@nclonline.org.
-All applications will be due no later than TBD.
-Our New Member Draw will occur in TBD and notifications will be emailed to all applicants on TBD via email after 4 pm.
+All membership applications will be due no later than March 1, 2026.
+Our New Member Draw will occur in March and notifications will be emailed to all applicants in early April via email.
+While we wish we could offer memberships to all who are interested, we often receive more applicants than we can accommodate in our chapter.

-Please note there are two NCL chapters serving Lafayette, Orinda, and Moraga – the Lamorinda Chapter and the Acalanes Chapter.
+Please note there are three NCL chapters serving Lafayette, Moraga, and Orinda – the Lamorinda Chapter, the Acalanes Chapter, and the Cal Blooms Chapter.
 While all NCL, Inc. chapters share a common mission statement and are governed by the same National Bylaws, each has its own set of membership guidelines and philanthropies.
 A prospective member may only apply for membership to one chapter during any given year.
 Careful consideration should be given as to which chapter is most suited to the prospective member and her daughter.

 Mothers and their daughters (grades 7-12) participate in a program that embraces: